vmware-archive/powernsx/README.md

 PowerNSX is currently a work in progress and is not yet feature complete.

-See the Wiki for Setup and Usage instructions
+See the Wiki for Setup and Usage instructions.

 ## Contribution guidelines ##

-Feature requests are more than welcome, just dont get your hopes up. :)
+Contribution and feature requests are more than welcome, please use the following methods:
-Patches are welcome for bugs/new functionality.
+ * For bugs and issues, please use the issues register with details of the problem.
+ * For Feature Requests, please use the issues register with details of what's required.
+ * For code contribution (bug fixes, or feature request), please request write access to the dev branch or supply a patch.

 ## Who do I talk to? ##

 Im just one guy but feel free to contact me at nbradford@vmware.com.